A Chiastic Reconfiguration Of Joel

 This Period is structured as a series of 5 chiasmi.We take "Judah", "Zion, and "Jerusalem" (the prophet's land and capital) to represent all of Israel in this Period.

-A1 1:2-3 God remedies the plague: His goodness is remembered through generations
+A1 1:2-3 The aftermath of the plague: It is spoken of through generations

 B1 1:4 Waves of locusts attack the Israelites

-X 1:5 The Israelites mourn the loss of their crops
+X 1:5 The Israelites are informed of the loss of their crops

 B2 1:6-7 Waves of locusts attack the Israelites

-Subunit A1: God remedies the plague: His goodness is remembered through generations (1:2-3)
+Subunit A1: The aftermath of the plague: It is spoken of through generations (1:2-3)

 Chapter 1 2 Hear this, you elders; listen, all who live in the land.
 Has anything like this ever happened in your days or in the days of your ancestors?
 3 Tell it to your children, and let your children tell it to their children, and their children to the next generation.